Chipotle Mexican Grill, Inc. 401(k) Plan

 Click to enlarge

-The figures in this chart and the tables below are calculated by cross-referencing annual data on plan investments for 2020 (using Form 5500 data filed 10/11/2021) and monthly data on mutual fund holdings from Jan 2023.
+The figures in this chart and the tables below are calculated by cross-referencing annual data on plan investments for 2021 (using Form 5500 data filed 10/04/2022) and monthly data on mutual fund holdings from Aug 2023.
 The results represent a best-faith effort to measure plan participant exposure to various environmental and social risk screens using the most recent data available.
-The actual amount invested by the plan may be higher today as employees have made further contributions since 2020.
+The actual amount invested by the plan may be higher today as employees have made further contributions since 2021.
 These results represent stock investments within the plan's target date and equity funds, and do not capture any risky investments in other fund types or through a self-directed option.
-The results also do not include any risky investments in default options or equity fund options if those options are closed funds where we lack access to holdings, or collective trusts that we were unable to match to a suitable mutual fund as a stand-in.
+The results also do not include any risky investments in target date options or equity fund options if those options are closed-end funds where we lack access to holdings, or collective trusts that we were unable to match to a suitable mutual fund as a stand-in.
 For more information, read our full methodology here.

 0% of plan assets are invested in sustainable options.